AUR32120 Certificate III in Automotive Body Repair Technology

-As a panel beater apprentice you’ll learn how to repair the body of vehicles to better than showroom standard.
+As a Vehicle Body Repair Technician apprentice, you’ll learn how to repair the body of vehicles to better than showroom standard.

 You’ll learn how to rectify panel damage using the appropriate tools and techniques to repair steel or aluminium panels without using fillers and prepare a panel ready to accept paint primers and top coats.

 MTA trained panel beaters are taught advanced welding techniques including identifying and correcting weld defects and graduate from the MTA with up to nine subjects towards their I-CAR accreditation.